 Step 4: get your accreditation

-From the end of 2019, you'll also need to get your drone accreditation.
+You'll soon need to get your drone accreditation.

 Step 5: register your drone